On this page:

 About valuations in Victoria

-• Valuations for council rates, fire services property levy and land tax are made annually in accordance with the Valuation of Land Act 1960.
+Valuations for council rates, Emergency Services Volunteers Fund levy and land tax are made annually in accordance with the Valuation of Land Act 1960.
 They are undertaken, or overseen, by the Valuer-General.

-Rating valuations are used to apportion (fairly distribute) council rates to ratepayers.
-They are also used by the State Revenue Office as the basis for the collection of the fire services property levy and land tax.
+Valuations for rates and land tax are used to fairly distribute council rates to ratepayers.
+They are also used by the State Revenue Office as the basis for the collection of land tax and the Emergency Services and Volunteers Fund levy (formerly the Fire Services Property Levy).

 The types of value used in Victoria are: